CliMA/EnsembleKalmanProcesses.jl/docs/src/examples/darcy.md

 pts_per_dim = LinRange(0, L, N)
 ```

 To provide a simple test case, we assume that the true function parameter is a particular sample from the function space we set up to define our prior.
-More precisely we choose a value of the truth that doesnt have a vanishingly small probability under the prior defined by a probability distribution over functions; here taken as a family of Gaussian Random Fields (GRF).
-The function distribution is characterized by a covariance function - here a Matern kernel which assumes a level of smoothness over the samples from the distribution.
-We define an appropriate expansion of this distribution, here based on the Karhunen-Loeve expansion (similar to an eigenvalue-eigenfunction expansion) that is truncated to a finite number of terms, known as the degrees of freedom (`dofs`).
-The `dofs` define the effective dimension of the learning problem, decoupled from the spatial discretization.
-Explicitly, larger `dofs` may be required to represent multiscale functions, but come at an increased dimension of the parameter space and therefore a typical increase in cost and difficulty of the learning problem.
+We choose a value of the truth that doesnt have a vanishingly small probability under the prior defined by a probability distribution over functions; taken to be a family of Gaussian Random Fields (GRF).
+This function distribution is characterized by a covariance function (Matern) and an appropriate representation (Karhunen-Loeve expansion).
+The representation is truncated to a finite number of coefficients, the degrees of freedom (`dofs`), which define the effective dimension of the learning problem that is decoupled from the spatial discretization.
+Larger `dofs` may be required to represent multiscale functions, but come at an increased dimension of the parameter space and therefore a typical increase in cost and difficulty of the learning problem.

 ```julia
 smoothness = 2.0